 CTA Placement Optimization

-Your copy and color is important but the location of your CTA is also equally as important.
+Your copy and color are important but the location of your CTA is also equally as important.
 Product pages with only one place to purchase are missing the opportunity to attract conversions at different stages of a customer’s shopping experience.

 You do not want to overwhelm your user’s with several CTA’s, but you want to work to strike the right balance between being overwhelming and naturally convenient for your users to commit.